How to Introduce a New Pet To Your Other Pets

 Set up a separate room for the new cat with everything they’ll need.
 Include food and water bowls, bedding, toys, and of course, a litter tray.
 Remember when you do eventually give both cats full run of the house, you’ll need one litter tray per cat and one extra to prevent litterbox guarding and aggression.

 Allow your new cat to explore the room and settle down in their own time.
 If they want to hide in their carry case for a while, that’s ok!
 Never force a cat to interact before they’re ready.
 Use scent-swapping to introduce your cats while keeping them completely separated.
-They’ll probably sniff at each other through the door, too, and expect some hissing if they do – it’s normal.
+They’ll probably sniff at each other through the door, too, and probably hiss at each other too.

 Did all go well?
 Great!
 Time to try letting them into the same room, ideally a mutual area rather than the new cat’s room.
 Never force your cats to interact or be in each other’s space – simply let them take the time to get to know each other.
 Be ready to break up fights with a sharp, sudden noise like clapping your hands.